PauloBarbeiro/SoundProject/README.md

 ============

 A simple sound software to help in teaching music principles.
-Each folder is one step in development.
+(Each folder is one step in development.
+Archived for teaching purposes)

 Tools